RallySoftware/ganglia_build/README.md

 ## Building

+To build, run `build.sh` with two arguments:
+- The name of the distro you want to build (ubuntu or centos)
+- The URL to your docker server in a format compatible with the Docker -H parameter (ex. tcp://1.2.3.4:4243)

-To build, just run `./build.sh` which will do the following:
+which will do the following:
 - Build an image using the Dockerfile which will:
   - Install all the dependencies for building ganglia
   - Build all ganglia RPM's using the spec file included in this